 We are currently moving through the writing process by drafting, revising and editing our personal narratives.
-We will continue learning throughout October and moving on to study mentor texts to develop our "writer's eye."
+By the end of the week we will have finished our narratives and will be ready to move on.

 We have finished our first and second unit in math.
 The first unit was on decimals to the thousandths.
 In this unit, we covered the idea that the value of a digit depends on its place in a number—for whole numbers to hundred millions and decimals to thousandths.
 He or she is learning that a digit in any place has 10 times the value it would have in the place to its right and 1 10 the value it would have in the place to its left.
 For example, in the number 105,558, the value of the 5 in the hundreds place is 1 10 the value of the 5 in the thousands place and 10 times the value of the 5 in the tens place.
 Your child will also learn to use whole-number exponents to write powers of 10.
 You can expect to see work that provides practice in place value with whole numbers and decimals.
 Here is an activity you can do with your child.

 In Unit 2, we learned about adding and subtracting decimals.
 In this topic, your student developed proficiency with adding and subtracting decimals.
 These skills will enable your student to solve mathematical and real-world problems efficiently.
 These skills will also help your student estimate sums and differences in order to determine the reasonableness of solutions.
 Here is an activity that you can complete together to help your student practice estimating and calculating sums and differences of decimals to hundredths.